Christian Catholic Church of Switzerland: Ecumenism

 In ecumenism, the Christian Catholic Church of Switzerland is a member at the national level of the Association of Christian Churches in Switzerland, and at the international level of the Conference of European Churches and the World Council of Churches.
 At the national level, the Dialogue Commission of the Christian Catholic and Roman Catholic Churches in Switzerland (CRGK) has existed since 1966.

 At the international level, within the framework of the ecumenical dialogues of the Union of Utrecht, the Christian Catholic Church was represented in the E. Orthodox-Old Catholic Dialogue at all meetings from 1975 to 1987; in the International Roman Catholic-Old Catholic Dialogue Commission (IRAD), the Christian Catholic bishop exercised the function of co-president from 2004 to 2009.

 Christian Catholic theologians are also significantly involved in the current (international) dialogue commissions of the Union of Utrecht for Dialogue with Rome, with the Ecumenical Patriarchate, the Church of Sweden, and the Mar Thoma Church of India.

 Church buildings

-The episcopal Church of the denomination has been St. Peter and Paul in Bern since 1875.
-Another church buildings is the Augustinerkirche Zürich.
+The episcopal see of the denomination has been the Church of St. Peter and Paul in Bern since 1875.
+Another significant church is the Augustinerkirche Zürich.